keleskandarany/evkhaled-task/README.md

 ## Postman Documentation
 [Link to Postman Docs](https://documenter.getpostman.com/view/24544611/2s93sgVVWb).

+## Dependencies

+The EV Task App has the following dependencies:

+- Java JDK 17
+- Maven (for running with `mvn spring-boot:run`)
+- Docker (for running with Docker)

 ## Installation and Usage
 To run the EV Task App locally, follow these steps: